Resonite

 Resonite #

-XRizer should now provide a close-to-flawless experience on most controllers and when using hand tracking.
+XRizer should now provide a close-to-flawless experience on most controllers and when using hand tracking, but may cause issues when hand tracking is enabled.

 Mirrors look cross-eyed #